-- 32) Owner shall petition to be assessed for County Service Area 70 (CSA 70) prior to filing the Final Map. - Owner shall have the property surveyed and have corner monuments placed at all lot corners in conformance with requirements of the County Surveyor, chapter 11.41 of the Yuba County Ordinance Code and the California Subdivision Map Act (Government Code section 66410 and following). - Prior to commencing performance of any public improvement or facility to be dedicated to County, and subject to approval by the Public Works Department, Owner shall acquire and present proof of general and automobile liability and Workers Compensation and Employers Liability insurance.
-Such general and automobile liability insurance shall name the County and its agents as additional insured. - 35) All easements of record that affect this property are to be shown on the Final Map. - Prior to submitting the final map to the Recorder's Office for filing, all outstanding County fees due to the Community Development and Services Agency departments shall be paid in full. - Owner shall submit a copy of the final map for review by the Planning Department for conformance with the Department's conditions of approval, mitigation measures or other requirements.
-Before the final map can be filed with the Yuba County Recorder, a statement from the Planning Director which states that the final map is found to be in conformity with the Department's conditions of approval, mitigation measures and requirements shall be received by the County Surveyor. - Owner shall submit a copy of the final map for review by the Environmental Health Department for conformance with the Department's conditions of approval and other requirements.
-Before the final map can be filed with the Yuba County Recorder, a statement from the Environmental Health Department Director which states that the final map has been found to be in conformity with the Environmental Health Department conditions and requirements and that it is in conformance with the requirements of Chapter 7.07 of the Yuba County Ordinance Code shall be received by the County Surveyor. - Owner shall submit a copy of the final map for review by Yuba County and the appropriate Fire Protection Authority to determine conformance with the conditions of approval, the Yuba County Fire Safe Ordinance and the Uniform Fire Code requirements.
+- 19) All easements of record that affect this property are to be shown on the parcel map. - Prior to submitting the parcel map to the Recorder's Office for filing, all outstanding County fees due to the Community Development and Services Agency departments shall be paid in full.
+It is the responsibility of the developer/applicant to pay all of the required developer impact fees. - Owner shall submit a copy of the parcel map for review by the Planning Department for conformance with the Department's conditions of approval, mitigation measures or other requirements.
+Before the parcel map can be recorded/files with the Yuba County Recorder, a statement from the Planning Director which states that the parcel map is found to be in conformity with the Department's conditions of approval, mitigation measures and requirements shall be received by the County Surveyor. - Owner shall submit a copy of the parcel map for review by the Environmental Health Department for conformance with the Department's conditions of approval and other requirements.
+Before the parcel map can be filed with the Yuba County Recorder, a statement from the Environmental Health Department Director which states that the parcel map has been found to be in conformity with the Environmental Health Department conditions and requirements and that it is in conformance with the requirements of Chapter 7.07 of the Yuba County Ordinance Code shall be received by the County Surveyor. - Owner shall submit a copy of the parcel map to Reclamation District 784 to review to determine conformance with the District's requirements.
+Before the parcel map can be filed with the Yuba County Recorder, a letter from Reclamation District 784 is to be submitted to the County Surveyor which states that the District's requirements have been met and that any public service or drainage easements as may be shown on the parcel map are satisfactory and that there are no objections to filing the parcel map. - Owner shall submit a copy of the parcel map to all applicable special districts to review to determine conformance with the district's requirements.
+Before the parcel map can be filed with the Yuba County Recorder, letters from applicable districts are to be submitted to the County Surveyor which states that the district's requirements have been met and that any public service easements as may be shown on the parcel map are satisfactory and that there are no objections to filing the parcel map. - Owner shall submit a copy of the final map for review by Yuba County and the appropriate Fire Protection Authority to determine conformance with the conditions of approval, the Yuba County Fire Safe Ordinance and the Uniform Fire Code requirements.
 Before the final map can be filed with the Yuba County Recorder, a letter from the Fire Protection Authority shall be submitted to the County Surveyor which states that the Fire Safe requirements have been met and that there are no objections to filing the final map.